supposedly/nutshell/LAYMAN-README.md

 `anyA,anyB,anyC,anyD,anyE,anyF,anyG,anyH,anyI,0`.
 The `anyX` variables contain states 0 and 1 both, so this line effectively says that *any* cell with *any* configuration of live/dead neighbors will die (become state `0`) -- **unless** its specific configuration was already covered in an earlier transition.

-So that was transitions and variables in a nutshell (ha).
+So that was transitions and variables in a... nutshell.
 But why does the same variable need to be reassigned so many times in a row, as in `anyA`/`anyB`/`anyC`/.../`anyI`?
 That'd be because the format's designers chose to make variables "bound", or more-specifically "name-bound": once a variable name appears once in a transition, it can only refer to the same value from then on, much like how back-referring to a regex group matches the exact same text rather than reapplying the group's pattern.
 So if the rule-writer desires that a single variable appear multiple times in a transition *while* retaining its "variability", they must assign its value to multiple distinct names, using a different name for each separate desired occurrence.
+More info can be found [here](GollyGang/ruletablerepository/wiki/TheFormat) and [here](http://golly.sourceforge.net/Help/formats.html#table).

 This format is powerful, clearly, and works well enough for many cases.
-But it's rather primitive alongside its being powerful, and while this generally can be tolerated or worked around, there are times when it gets *tedious* to keep track of its inherent repetition -- as well as times when certain abstractions can be desirable, I've found.
+But it's rather primitive alongside its being powerful, and while this generally can be tolerated or worked around, there are times when it gets *tedious* to keep track of the repetition it imposes -- as well as times when certain abstractions would be quite handy, I've found.

 Enter this project.

 ### Nutshell

-I'm not going to go as far in depth as I did above, because the repo's README explains the major changes quite clearly -- but, just for comparison, here's the same
+I won't go as far in depth as I did above, because this repo's README explains the major additions in good detail -- but, for comparison, here's the same
-CGoL rule as above but in "nutshell" form:
+CGoL rule as above as a "nutshell" file:

 ```py
 @NUTSHELL Life